harshit7762/keylogger_p/README.md

 listener.start()
 listener.join()
 def on_press(key):Defines the callback function that is triggered every time a key is pressed.The key parameter represent the key that was pressed.
+try: Starts a try expect block to handle different types of key presses.
+→Write- encrypted-log (str key char)):Tries to get the character representation of the key(e.g..'a',b','1') and passes it the write_encrypted_log function.This works for most alphanumeric keys.
+→ except Attribute Error: This Block is executed if key.char fails, which happen sfor special keys like shift, ctrl or space.
+->write_encrypted_log(str(key.char)):tries to get the character representation of the key(e.g..,'a','b,'1')and passes it the write_encrypted_log function.This works for most alphanumeric keys.
+→ if key == KILL-switch: checks if the pressed key is the delignated kill switch (sscape) → return False: If the kill switch is pressed this line returns false, which signals the pynput listener to stop.
+→listener = keyboard.Listener(on_press=on_press) creates an instance of the keyboard.listener class.
+It configured to call the on_press function wheneler a key is pressed.
+->listener.start() :- starts the listener in a seperate thread, allowing to continue the main program running.
+→ listener.join():starts for the listener thread to finish.
+This keeps the program running and listening for key presses untill the return False statement is triggered by the kill switch.

+This was the code for encrypting and capturing key strokes storing in a file.
+Now I will write the code for reading,decrypting and printing the keystrokes that had been captured,encrypted and stored in a file.
+Here the encryption used for encrypting and decrypting is symmetric Encryption which uses a single for this operation.
+Algorithim:-
+Fernet Key -The scripts leads a symmetric encryption key from a file named encryption_key.key and uses it to instantiate the Fernet object.
+Reading Encrypted Data - It reads all lines in Keys.txt, each presumed to be individual encrypted log line.
+Decryption Process: Each line is stripped of whitespace (to remove newline character) and then decrypted using Fernet.If decryption succeeds, the original plaintext log is printed with time stamped; otherwise an error message occurs.
+From cryptography.fernet import Fernet → This line imports the fernet class from the cryptography.fernet module.Fernet is a symmetric encryption scheme that provides a high level API for encrypting and decrypting data.symmetric means the same key is used for both encryption and decryption.
+Note:
+Here we have encoded and decoded the text before encrypting because fernet encryption algorithim operate on raw bytes, not on text strings.
+The byte string was then passed to the fernet. decrypt() and encrypt method.
+It was encoded and decoded into Bytes before encrypting by UTF-8 method.

+Code & explaination:

+->from cryptography.Fernet import Fernet=>This line imports class from the cryptography library for symmetric encryption and decryption.
+->with open('encryption_key.key','rb') as f:key=f.read()=>This block opens the encryption_key.key file in read binary(rb) mode and reads the encryption key.
+->fernet=Fernet(key)=>This line creates a Fernet object using the loaded key.
+->with open ('keys.txt','rb') as f: encrypted lines=f.readlines(): This block opens keys.txt file in read-binary(rb) mode.
+->for enc_line=enc_line.strip()=>The strip() method is used to remove any leading or traiing whitespaces, including the newline character (\n) that are often at the end of lines when reading as a byte.
+=>decrypted_log=decrypted_bytes.decode()=>Since the output of decrypt() is a byte string, you need to convert it to a human-readable string.
+=>print(decrypted_log)=>For printing decrypted log data.
+=>except Exception as e:printf("Failed to decrypt a line:{e}")